kastle-lab/KWG-Dispensary/Deliverables/Scripts/scripts.md

-To activate the script use
+Command to activate the script using Powershell

 - .venv\Scripts\Activate.ps1